 Work in partnership with higher education institutions to plan for and conduct outreach for the Explore STEM! program

-Identify and refer participants to the Explore STEM! program review referrals received from institutions
+Identify and refer participants to the Explore STEM! program using VR1828, Referral Form to Explore STEM!), and review referrals received from institutions

-Provide disability awareness information participating institution staff, if requested
+Provide disability awareness information to participating institution staff, if requested

 Provide counseling and guidance to participants regarding Explore STEM! participation